dotswg/dots-architecture/draft-ietf-dots-architecture.md

 Note that while it is possible to exchange the above information before, during or after a DDoS attack, DOTS requires reliable delivery of this information and does not provide any special means for ensuring timely delivery of it during an attack.
-In practice, this means that DOTS deployments SHOULD NOT rely on such information being exchanged during a DDoS attack.
+In practice, this means that DOTS deployments should not rely on such information being exchanged during a DDoS attack.

 DOTS Operations {#operations}
 ---------------
-The scope of DOTS is focused on the signaling and data exchange between the DOTS client and DOTS server.
 DOTS does not prescribe any specific deployment models, however DOTS is designed with some specific requirements around the different DOTS agents and their relationships.

-First of all, a DOTS agent belongs to an domain, and that domain has an identity which can be authenticated and authorized.
+First of all, a DOTS agent belongs to a domain that has an identity which can be authenticated and authorized.
 DOTS agents communicate with each other over a mutually authenticated signal channel and data channel.
 However, before they can do so, a service relationship needs to be established between them.
 The details and means by which this is done is outside the scope of DOTS, however an example would be for an enterprise A (DOTS client) to sign up for DDoS service from provider B (DOTS server).
 This would establish a (service) relationship between the two that enables enterprise A's DOTS client to establish a signal channel with provider B's DOTS server.
 A and B will authenticate each other, and B can verify that A is authorized for its service.

 From an operational and design point of view, DOTS assumes that the above relationship is established prior to a request for DDoS attack mitigation.
 In